TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ### Design - Electrical
 <img src= "/Documentation/Images/Camera Hardware System/Schematic_CamHardware_Rev2.png" width="624" height="386">
 To satisfy the power requirements of the system, while also protecting the electronics and physical safety of surrounding personnel and property, this system must be properly grounded and rated to conduct the full load amperage (FLA) in the scenario of max power draw.
 A C-type connector will be required to deliver power to the Raspberry Pi, while the Servo motors will require terminations of +5 VDC and a ground in order to recieve power.
 The camera will draw power from the CSI ribbon cable connection, but will likely require the Raspberry Pi to draw its full rated amperage in order to make the system work.
+To make the terminations, all wires will be connected in-line and heat-shrink protected in order to retain a solid connection.

 ### Construction